How to increase your English vocabulary

 Try asking an English-speaking friend if they’ll have weekly chat sessions with you.
 If you don’t know anyone like that, do a quick Google search for free online English learners’ groups.
 You’ll find people of all different English levels to practise with and learn from!

 All of the tips we discussed above will help you increase your English vocabulary, but why try to do it all on your own?
-To get the best results, start learning from Lingoda’s highly qualified, native-speaking teachers – they really know how to increase English vocabulary.
+To get the best results, start learning from Lingoda’s highly qualified, native-level teachers – they really know how to increase English vocabulary.
 You’ll learn useful English based on real-world topics no matter what your needs or your level.